Accelo/docs/source/includes/endpoints/_activities.md

 | notify_staff_attendees | Flag of '1' or '0', to indicate notifying involved staff members. |

-### Logging time
+#### Logging time

-The billable and nonbillable attributes require that you supply a staff owner (owner_type and owner_id).
-It also checks that the time provided may be logged on the activity specified by it's `activity_id`.
+The user executing this request will be used as the owner of the report.
+Hence, any _billable_ or _nonbillable_ time set with this request will be logged for this user.

 #### Configuring the Response